adimi9/AI-Data-Query-App/README.md

 To maintain the focus and relevance of user queries, the app checks if the user’s input pertains to the uploaded dataset.

 **How it works**:
-- The app uses a combination of predefined rules and OpenAI’s GPT models to analyze whether the user’s query is related to the uploaded data.
+- The app uses a combination of predefined rules and OpenAI’s GPT models to analyse whether the user’s query is related to the uploaded data.
 - If the question is unrelated, the app alerts the user that the query doesn’t match the dataset, helping users stay on track and avoid confusion.